Welcome to the Forest to the Sea Nature Store!

 Located on the corner of First and Main Street in downtown Guerneville, the Forest to the Sea Nature Store is a nonprofit-owned and volunteer-run gift shop dedicated to promoting, restoring and protecting your State Parks.

-Open 7 days a week, the store offers wonderful interpretive items for sale including pottery made by Pond Farm students, nature jewelry, outdoor accessories, and educational books, toys and games (as seen in our Visitor Center gift shops).
+Open 6 days a week (closed Wednesdays), the store offers wonderful interpretive items for sale including pottery made by Pond Farm students, nature jewelry, outdoor accessories, and educational books, toys and games (as seen in our Visitor Center gift shops).

 If you’re looking to get lost in the woods, play out at the coast, find a unique gift for the nature lover in your life, or support Stewards’ environmental education programs, you’ve come to the right place.
 Our staff will happily provide park and volunteer opportunity information tailored to your interests, as well as help you pick out the perfect keepsake.